 Are there any legitimate timeshare resale companies?

 Great question!
 The answer is yes.
 As times are changing, the timeshare industry is, too.
-While some want you to believe the resale market is dead and full of scammers, this simply is not the case.
+While some want you to believe the resale market is full of scammers, this simply is not the case.
 We won’t deny there are still scams out there, but it is possible to find a reputable timeshare resale company.
 When looking for a reputable company to buy a timeshare resale from, check the BBB, Yelp, and even ask for recommendations from your friends or family.
 Furthermore, the American Resort Development Association is a great source and indicator of a reputable resale company.
-Members of ARDA uphold a strict code of ethics and are vetted by professionals of the industry.
-If you’re not sure where to turn for timeshare help, ARDA is a trusted source.
-Timeshare.com also has up-to-date information on the timeshare industry.
+Members of ARDA uphold a strict code of ethics and are vetted by professionals in the industry.
+ARDA is a trusted source if you’re unsure where to turn for timeshare help.

-Another subjective question, but we believe we are amazing at what we do.
-Fidelity Resales has been in the resale world for over 20 years.
-Additionally, our team has sold more Disney Vacation Club memberships than anyone else.
-We are accredited by the BBB and ARDA, and we have been a featured re-seller for many large brands in the industry.
+Fidelity Real Estate has been in the resale industry for over 20 years.
+We are accredited by the BBB and ARDA, and have been a featured reseller for many large brands in the industry.
 Not to mention, we specialize in both sides of the timeshare resale process.
-That means we are able to help you get the best service and support when buying OR selling your timeshare.
+That means we can help you get the best service and support when buying or selling your timeshare.

-Should you decide to buy a timeshare resale and you’ve found a listing that you love, it’s simple to make an offer right online, or with the help of one of our agents.
-Normally, buyers will pay for closing costs, but this is something that can be negotiated.
-One more thing to look out for is how many points are left in the owner’s Use Year, or how long you will have to wait to use the ownership.
-This can be a smart negotiating tactic when it comes time to buy.
+If you decide to make a timeshare purchase and find a listing that you love, it’s simple to make an offer online or with the help of one of our agents.
+We’ll guide you through every step of the buying process so you can navigate the world of timeshare sales as conveniently as possible.
+Normally, buyers will pay closing costs, but this is something that can be negotiated.
+Another thing to look out for is how many points are left in the owner’s Use Year or how long you will have to wait to use the ownership.
+This can be a smart negotiating tactic when it comes time to buy timeshare resale.